manoastudentkitchen/manoastudentkitchen.github.io/index.md

 # Initial User Study
 Users were asked to test out the application and fill in a google survey with their impressions of the app.
 The survey can be found [here](https://docs.google.com/a/hawaii.edu/forms/d/e/1FAIpQLSdcpuvIx5TKOppaZzYMD1fvZa9N7vGinH01oyP7V2GIjKyA2A/viewform).
 Overall the response to the app was positive.
 One user, a senior English major liked how it was easy to submit and edit recipes.
 Another, a Junior ACM major, liked the tag feature, but also wished there was more inter-user interaction in the form of favorites and bookmarks.
+A third, a Junior Engineering major, liked how you could see where to buy each ingredient.
+The fourth and fifth testers, both chem majors, appreciated the search feature and thought that it would be a useful app especially since they don't get to cook regularly because it often takes too much time to do so.

 # Developer Guide